CHAPTER THIRTY-THREE—LEADS

 “Morning, Rich,” Eve said gently, logging into her computer.
 “Any luck?”

-When he opened the laptop, Sesame’s makeshift voice spoke up, “James was happy Friday, then he was scared.”
+When he opened the laptop, Sesame’s makeshift voice spoke up, “Are you still working on my body?”

-Eve had rounded the desk to view the pictures with him.
+Eve drew nearer to view the pictures with him.
 “None of the Bensons liked pictures taken of them.
 I used to tease Lawrence about it…” She indicated each one with her finger.
 “This one is Lawrence, to my left.
-That’s his son to my right, Henry, who worked briefly at Larkspur as a biochemist.
-And then this is Michael, Henry’s son.
+That’s his daughter to my right, Alice, who worked briefly at Larkspur as a biochemist.
+And then this is Michael, Alice’s son.
 I remember Michael was a good kid.
 Bright, but painfully shy.
 As different as night and day next to Lawrence’s confident charisma, but Lawrence adored his grandson.”

 Richard stared at the photo for several moments longer, his attention on Lawrence.
 He had never seen his face before, only heard his name.